ChenYilong/iOS9AdaptationTips/README.md

 A working implementation can be found here: https://github.com/gatzsche/LSApplicationQueriesSchemes-Working-Example

-##6.
-Support Slide Over and Split View of iOS 9
+## 6. Support Slide Over and Split View of iOS 9

-![enter image description here](http://cdn1.tnwcdn.com/wp-content/blogs.dir/1/files/2015/06/ew-.gif) How to transition an an older project to support Slide Over and Split View of iOS 9？ You may find that all the demo projects was written by storyboard or xib, but the older project's UI is written by code！
+![enter image description here](http://cdn1.tnwcdn.com/wp-content/blogs.dir/1/files/2015/06/ew-.gif) How to make an old project support Slide Over and Split View in iOS 9?
+You may find all the demo projects was written by storyboard or xib, but the older project's UI is written by code！

 I would suggest switching to storyboards to make your life easy.

-I would highly recommend you watch the following WWDC videos and then think about what exactly you need to do in order to support multi tasking.
+I would highly recommend you to watch the following WWDC videos and then think about what exactly you need to do in order to support multi tasking.

  1. [Mysteries of Auto Layout, Part 1](https://developer.apple.com/videos/wwdc/2015/?id=218)